Michael DuHaime

 Mike Andrew DuHaime (born May 1974), is a political campaign strategist, public affairs executive, and businessman.
-A member of the Republican Party, DuHaime served as the Political Director of the Republican National Committee between 2005 and 2007 and was the chief strategist for the Chris Christie's successful campaign for governor of New Jersey, defeating Democratic incumbent Jon Corzine.
+A member of the Republican Party, DuHaime served as the Political Director of the Republican National Committee between 2005 and 2007 and was the chief strategist for the successful campaign of Chris Christie for governor of New Jersey, defeating Democratic incumbent Jon Corzine.
 DuHaime is also a managing director at Mercury Public Affairs, LLC, a national public affairs firm.
 He served as one of ten members of Gov. Christie's transition team and was the chairman of the authorities subcommittee.

 DuHaime advised the 2016 Chris Christie presidential campaign.

 Early life

 DuHaime grew up in Bloomingdale, New Jersey and graduated from nearby DePaul Catholic High School.
 His mother, Anne DuHaime, served as the mayor of Bloomingdale.
 His father, Richard DuHaime, was a four-term Passaic County Freeholder and unsuccessfully ran for the U.S. Senate in 1996.
 He finished second in a three-way Republican primary, capturing only 19% of the vote and losing to Rep. Richard Zimmer.
 His sister, Debbie DuHaime, is the morning traffic reporter for WABC-AM and WEPN-AM radio in New York City.

 DuHaime graduated from Rutgers University in 1995 with a Bachelor's Degree in Journalism and Political Science.
 He was also a member of the Rutgers ice hockey team where he served as its captain during his junior and senior years.
 The team played in the MCHC and did compete at the NCAA level.